shuhui-wang/shuhui-wang/README.md

 🎸 Acoustic guitar player, but practicing electric guitar (Fender Mustang, the collest guitar in the world🐎) this year 🥺

-😇 Hoping to join in the 27 club or quit PhD program if I still have no publication in my current study and still roasted by my supervisor next year 🔫
+😇 Hoping to join in the 27 club or quit my current PhD program if I still have no publications and roasted by my supervisor next year 🔫

 🌕 Happy fucking mid-autumn festival!!🏮